 Monthly automated investments in an ETF might be a little roundabout but helpful

-Systematic investment plans (SIP) are a favoured tool among retail investors in India.
-Yet, one of the retail investor-friendly products, ETFs, don’t have the traditional SIP route open.
+Systematic investment plans (SIP) are a favored tool among retail investors in India.
+Yet, one of the retail investor-friendly products, ETFs, doesn’t have the traditional SIP route open.

 An ETF is dealt with much the same way a share is – traded through a demat account, traded by units.

-But an SIP mode in investing lets us invest regularly without having to bother with timing the market (which we need not).
-By taking away money at intervals, it ensures we don’t end up spending it all, and contribute automatically to our wealth, like an automatic savings tool.
+But a SIP mode in investing lets us invest regularly without having to bother with timing the market (which we need not).
+By taking away money at intervals, it ensures we don’t end up spending it all and contribute automatically to our wealth, like an automatic savings tool.

 If we wish to, we can replicate a SIP’s crucial benefits – regular investments – with an ETF as well.

 Some banks’ brokerage arms allow auto-investing in equities.
 Brokerages of banks such as SBI, Kotak, and ICICI let us choose either a fixed sum or a fixed number of units of a specific ETF (or share) at fixed intervals for a tenure we choose.